rajr550/WIDS/README.md

 ## Project Description

-This GitHub repository contains the complete implementation of my **college academic project** on **object detection and multi-object tracking using deep learning techniques**.

 The project uses the **YOLOv5 framework** for object detection and demonstrates how detection models can be trained on benchmark datasets and then applied for tracking objects across video frames.

-All coding work carried out for this project is included in this repository, as per the submission instructions.

 ---